lmwmason/lmwmason/README.md

 I'm a **curiosity-driven engineer** who builds things to understand how they work.
 I love connecting **hardware and software**, **AI and mechanics**, and turning ideas into tangible prototypes.

-My ultimate goal is not just to learn technology, but to **create systems that make complex things understandable**.
+My goal is to **create systems that make complex things understandable**,
-I believe that true engineering lies in *curiosity, clarity, and creativity.*
+bridging creativity and clarity through engineering.

 ---